-Location, Facilities and Infrastructure Ch.
-3.14 ISS1 / REV3 / 09.11.2017 M/CC / M/IN EVALUATION METHOD MS CL TOPIC ORO.GEN.215 LEGAL REFERENCE ORO.AOC.140 ORA.GEN.215 ORA.AeMC.215 ORA.FSTD.115 3-OMM01-085 CL ChOM ChSee OMM, Chapter 7 MANUAL REFERENCE 1.X "Location, Fa acilities, Infrastru cture"

-- □ Is there list containing a general description of the location and the facilities? - □ Is there a clear reference to another manual including the respective chapter if the definition is made outside the OMM?

-Air Operators:

-- □ Are appropriate ground handling facilities available to ensure the safe handling of flights? - □ Are there operational support facilities at the main operating base, appropriate for the area and type of operation? - □ Is the available working space at each operating base sufficient for personnel whose actions may affect the safety of flight operations? - □ ATOAre appropriate flight operations accommodation (facilities) available? - □ Are appropriate facilities for theoretical knowledge instruction available?
+3.14 Location Ch.
+3.14 on, Facilities at nd Infrastructu ire M/CC / M/IN EVALUATION METHOD MS CL TOPIC ORO.GEN.215 CAMO.A.215 LEGAL REFERENCE ORO.AOC.140 CAMO.A.300 ORA.GEN.215 ORA.AeMC.215 ORA.FSTD.115 3-OMM01-085 CL ChOM ChSeqNo.
+OMM, Chapter 1.X "Location, Fa acilities, Infrastru cture" IF APPLICABLE, BRIEF DES SCRIPTION OF ELEMENT R EQUIRING PRIOR APPRO VAL General: ☐ Is there list of containing a ger neral description n of the location and the facilitie es? ☐ Is there a clear reference to another manual including the respective chapter if the definition is made outside the OMM?
+Air Operators: ☐ Are appropriate ground handling facilities available to ensure the safe handling of flights? ☐ Are there operational support facilities at the main operating base, appropriate for the area and type of operation? ☐ Is the available working space at each operating base sufficient for personnel whose actions may affect the safety of flight operations?